mpickering/blog/ide/posts/2020-05-08-state-of-haskell-ide.md

 tools.
 It's been a relatively long-running project: It predates the existence of LSP!
-It originally used ghc-mod as its backend before switching to hie-bios, and it provides a bunch of logic for extracting code completion and symbols etc. out of the GHC API.
+It originally used ghc-mod as its backend before switching to hie-bios, and it provides a bunch of logic for extracting code completion and symbols etc. out of the GHC API that eventually got absorbed into ghcide.
 It also has a plugin system which allows external tools to easily interface with LSP.
 So built into HIE, Floskell, Ormolu and Brittany can provide formatting whilst GHC, Liquid Haskell and HLint provide diagnostics, all through the same interface.